Open Science and OpenX Initiative

 - Citizen Science, Transdisciplinarity, and Innovation Transfer

-In a second phase, we will invite experts and users from the Berlin University Alliance and the Berlin research environment to comment on the results of the focus groups.
-In a third phase, we will extend invitations to an open space, where the results of the focus groups and any comments will be discussed and compiled in a text.
+For the second phase, we invited experts and users from the Berlin University Alliance and the Berlin research environment to comment on the results of the focus groups.
+In a third phase, we extended invitations to an open space, where the results of the focus groups and any comments will be discussed and compiled in a text.
 This open space has been scheduled for the second half of June.
 The resulting guidelines and documentation of the consultations will then be presented to the BUA's Board of Directors for adoption.

 On this website, you can read about the consultation process, the discussions, results and further steps on the way to approving the OpenX mission statement.

 If you have any questions or suggestions, please feel free to email us at firstname.lastname@example.org

 Links to Open Science in the Berlin Research Area